Haavaala/IDG3006-GodEtter/pi/README.md

 Important: This was originally written for the Raspberry Pi 4, and the guide will be based on this.
 A physical barcode scanner was also used, but it is not needed.
 You can simply input the codes by using a keyboard.

 ## Getting Started

+The python script requires an .env file to run in the same directory as the script with these values:
+SITE_URL = "" (back-end site url without slash at the end) SITE_KEY = "" (site connection key)

 ### Run
 if start script on startup for py: